 Your dog might not feel like playing.
 If they used to be very active and playful but seem lethargic or uninterested in even their favourite toys, it’s time to take them to the vet.

-A whine can mean your pup needs attention – but if they’re whining almost constantly, it could be a sign of pain or discomfort.
+A whine can mean your pup needs attention – but if they’re constantly whining, it could be a sign of pain or discomfort.
 If they’re whimpering, that usually means they’re in pain and need attention immediately.

 Constant barking or crying can signal boredom – but if your dog is howling for no reason, it might mean they feel very ill.
 If they’re not barking at a stranger or the mailman, then it might be time to take them to the vet.